hnqiu/git-cheat-sheet/README.md

-`git branch -d [branch]`    | delete a local branch `git branch -D [branch]`    | force delete a branch even it is not fully merged `git merge [branchname]`    | merge the branch into the current working branch `git branch --merged`       | show branches that have been merged into the current branch
+`git branch -d [branch]`    | delete a local branch `git branch -D [branch]`    | force delete a branch even it is not fully merged `git merge [branchname]`    | merge the branch into the current working branch `git merge <commitID>`      | merge the change history prior to (including) the specified commit into the current working branch
+`git branch --merged`       | show branches that have been merged into the current branch

 ## Use `hub` from Command-Line